Observation of electroweak production of two jets and a $Z$-boson pair: Experimental and theoretical uncertainties

-The theoretical uncertainties of the EW and QCD $ZZjj$ processes include the uncertainties from PDFs, QCD scales, $\alpha_\textrm{S}$, parton showering and hadronisation.
+The theoretical uncertainties of the EW and QCD $ZZjj$ processes include the uncertainties from PDFs, QCD scales, strong coupling constant ($\alpha_\textrm{S}$), parton showering and hadronisation.
+Those are estimated with the \MGNLO~2.6.1 for EW $ZZjj$ and \textsc{Sherpa}~2.2.2 for QCD $ZZjj$ processes.
 The PDF uncertainty is estimated following the PDF4LHC~\cite{Butterworth:2015oua} procedure.
 The effect of the QCD scale uncertainty is estimated by varying the renormalisation and factorisation scales following the procedure described in Ref.~\cite{Aaboud:2019lgy}.
 The parton showering and hadronisation uncertainty is estimated by comparing the nominal \textsc{Pythia}~8 parton showering with the alternative \textsc{Herwig}~7~\cite{Bellm:2015jjp, Bahr:2008pv} algorithm.
 The effect of the $\alpha_\textrm{S}$ uncertainty is estimated by varying the $\alpha_\textrm{S}$ value by $\pm0.001$.
-The total theoretical uncertainty in the reconstructed event yields for the EW (QCD) $ZZjj$ process is estimated to be about 10\% (30\%).
-The interference effect between the EW and QCD processes is checked with \MGMCatNLO~2.6.1, and found to make a relative contribution (to the EW signal) varying from 10\% to 2\% in the different MD regions, much smaller than the statistical uncertainty from data.
+The total theoretical uncertainties in the reconstructed event yields for the EW and QCD $ZZjj$ process are estimated to be about 10\% and 30\%, respectively.
+Those uncertainties have been checked to confirm the nuisance parameters associated to them are not over-constrained with current dataset, therefore, it is inferred that this analysis is not sensitive to theoretical uncertainties beyond the LO.
+The interference effect between the EW and QCD processes is studied using \MGNLO~2.6.1 interfaced to \textsc{Pythia}~8.186 and found to make a relative contribution (to the EW signal) varying from 10\% to 2\% in the different MD regions, much smaller than the statistical uncertainty from data.
 This effect is taken as an uncertainty in the EW $ZZjj$ predictions.
-An additional uncertainty in the modelling of the QCD $ZZjj$ process is considered by comparing the predicted MD shapes from \textsc{Sherpa} to \MGMCatNLO~2.6.1 at particle level in the case where two partons are explicitly required at LO in the ME calculation.
+An additional uncertainty in the modelling of the QCD $ZZjj$ process is considered by comparing the predicted MD shapes from \textsc{Sherpa} to \MGNLO~2.6.1 at particle level in the case where two partons are explicitly required at LO in the ME calculation.
 The differences in the predicted yields in different MD regions range from $-30\%$ to $+20\%$.